nickk124/robust-outlier-rejection/docs/source/tutorials/functional.rst

     model.priors = mypriors

-Now, RCR can be utilized with this model given the usual methods.
+From here RCR can be utilized with this model given the usual methods.

 Constrained/Bounded Priors
 ^^^^^^^^^^^^^^^^^^^^^^^^^^